crooney/cinder/table.md

     as content using `!:` or `Content`. `inner` will add the unescaped entity while `!:` would insert the string "\&#955;".
   + `zipWithM_ insert` is used because `byTag` returns a `Node` list.
-Here, we bump our known-to-be-one-element list of `Markup` against what we hope to be the only 'body' element.
+Here, we bump our one element list of `Markup` against what we hope to be the only 'body' element.
 Note that `zipWithM_` is not in the (Fay) `Prelude`, but is provided in Cinder's `Control.Fay`.
   + The &#955; could have been injected into all the `td`s by several different